RSS-Bridge/rss-bridge/docs/04_For_Developers/04_Actions.md

 ## FindFeed

-The `findfeed` action attempts to list all available feeds based on a supplied URL.
-As bridges have to individually implement `detectParameters` this it may not work for every bridge.
+The `findfeed` action attempts to list all available feeds based on a supplied URL for the active bridges of this instance.
+As bridges have to individually implement `detectParameters`, this it may not work for every bridge.

-If some bridges return some feeds, a JSON data structure is returned.
-If no feed is found, a `404 Not Found` status code is returned.
+If one or more bridges return a feed, a JSON data array structure is returned.
+If no feeds were found, a `404 Not Found` status code is returned.
+If a required parameter is missing, a `400 Bad Request` status code is returned.

-For each feed, the whole feed URL is sent in the `url` member, the feed specific bridge parameters meta data in `bridgeData` member and the Bridge Meta data in the `bridgeMeta` member.
+For each feed, the whole feed URL is sent in the `url` member, the feed specific bridge parameters metadata in the `bridgeData` member and the Bridge metadata in the `bridgeMeta` member.

-This example shows JSON data for a the NASA Instragram account URL (https://www.instagram.com/nasa/) for the Html format :
+This example shows JSON data for the NASA Instagram account URL (`https://www.instagram.com/nasa/`) using the `Html` format :

 ```JSON
 [